-At Curtis J. Perry DDS, we provide dental crowns and bridges for patients throughout the Oakland area.
+At Oakland Smile Dentistry, we provide dental crowns and bridges for patients throughout the Oakland area.
 These procedures are extremely effective for restoring a tooth that has become infected, damaged or has fallen out.
 We can complete these procedures in a way that looks natural while resolving oral health issues.
 This way, a patient can regain the functionality of their tooth without giving the appearance of any dental work.
 If you live in Oakland, CA call (510) 256-5117 to schedule your appointment so that you can learn more about dental crowns and dental bridges.

 What are dental crowns?

 A dental crown is a cap that surrounds the tooth.
 We typically use a crown to restore a damaged tooth, but they can also use it to improve the appearance of a smile.
 A crown can consist of three different materials, all-metal, ceramic-on-metal and all-ceramic.
 The location of the crown in the teeth will determine the best material to use.
 For example, front teeth need to have an all-ceramic crown, if possible, since it looks the most natural.
 Patients may often use ceramic-on-metal crowns since they look natural but have the durability that only metal can provide.